hakuhodo-technologies/scope-rl/docs/documentation/online_offline_rl.rst

 where :math:`\mathbb{I} \{ \cdot \}` is the indicator function.

-Though this strategy enhances sample efficiency compared to On-Policy Policy Gradient, Q-learning is known to suffer from approximation error when the *deadly triad* conditions -- bootstrapping (i.e., TD learning), function approximation, and off-policy -- are simultaneously satisfied.
+Though this strategy enhances sample efficiency compared to On-Policy Policy Gradient, Q-learning is known to suffer from approximation error when the *deadly triad* conditions -- bootstrapping (i.e., TD learning), function approximation, and off-policy -- are simultaneously satisfied :cite:`van2018deep`.

 As a result, :math:`\hat{Q}(\cdot)` can fail to estimate the true state-action value, which may lead to a sub-optimal policy.